-In 1938, Italy adopted anti-Semitic laws and extended them to Dodecanese; these Fascist anti-Jewish laws included forced registration in the registry of births, marriages and deaths of Jews.
-In 1939 about 2.000 individuals were profiled and affected by civil rights and individual freedom restrictions: school kids, students and teachers were expelled from schools, clerks were fired from public offices, individuals were forced to sell their properties exceeding a certain threshold prescribed by law and retailers were compelled to open their stores on Saturday.
-The "Messaggero di Rodi" began to publish the same insulting and demonizing articles against Jews which already appeared in the motherland press, importing an ignominious anti-Jewish campaign: the tone was set on September 5, 1938 by an editorial with a significant title: "To Hell with Jews".
-The Jews of Rhodes, as those of Italy before them, were reduced to second-class citizens.
+The anti-Semitic laws of 1938 were extended to the Dodecanese and - as in the rest of Italy -local police conducted a new census of the Jews, which included 2.500 individuals whose civil rights now came under attack: teachers and students of all ages were expelled from schools, clerks were fired from public offices, individuals were forced to sell their properties - far in excess of any threshold prescribed by law, and retailers were compelled to open their stores on Saturdays.
+The local newspaper Messaggero di Rodi, importing an ignominious anti-Jewish campaign, began printing the same articles - insulting and demonizing Jews - that had already appeared in the Italian press.
+The tone was set on September 5, 1938 in an editorial with the noteworthy heading: To Hell with Jews.
+The Jews of Rhodes, like those in Italy, had been reduced to second-class citizens.

-The excruciating travel from Dodecanese to Auschwitz is recalled also in the film "Il viaggio più lungo" (The Longest Journey) by Ruggero Gabbai, written by Marcello Pezzetti (Rome Shoah Museum) and Liliana Picciotto (Contemporary Jewish Documentation Center).
+The excruciating journey from the Dodecanese to Auschwitz is recalled in the film Il viaggio più lungo (The Longest Journey) directed by Ruggero Gabbai and written by Marcello Pezzetti (Rome Shoah Museum) and Liliana Picciotto (Contemporary Jewish Documentation Center).